dubeg/theme-dc/README.md

 * Attribution example: Based on DC Theme.

-* Naming guidelines: If you create and distribute a derivative theme, please give your theme a unique and original name that does not directly include "Soda Theme" (or a close variant) in the main project title, repo name or Package Control name.
+* Naming guidelines: If you create and distribute a derivative theme, please give your theme a unique and original name that does not directly include "DC Theme" (or a close variant) in the main project title, repo name or Package Control name.